 Mucor mycosis, is an invasive fungal infection affecting immunocompromised elderly patients.
-Up until the second wave of Corona Virus Disease of 2019 (COVID-19) pandemic, India reported an incidence of over 45,000 cases between the months of April and July 2021 with 77.6% cases being of Rhino-cerebral type.
+Corona Virus Disease of 2019 (COVID-19) pandemic, India reported an incidence of over 77.6% cases being of Rhino-cerebral type.
 The most common etiological factors for the COVID patient to infect with Rhizopus Oryza are excessive use of corticosteroids, uncontrolled diabetes, long-term stays in the intensive care unit, patients on dialysis etc.